 The post-Black Friday/Cyber Monday opportunity

-Amazon Ads and Kantar recently conducted a survey of 500 US consumers to learn more about how they’re planning to shop for the holidays in 2021.
+In 2021, Amazon Ads and Kantar conducted a survey of 500 US consumers to learn more about how they shop for the holidays.
 The majority—67% of respondents—said they planned to complete their gift shopping after Black Friday and Cyber Monday.
-If you do the math, that’s $737 billion dollars in retail sales for the post-Black Friday/Cyber Monday holiday shopping period, alone.
-On Amazon, 17% of shoppers research and browse after Black Friday and Cyber Monday, and 27% still make holiday purchases.3
+But the holiday shopping season continues well into December.
+Consumers are still seeking ideas and inspiration as they’re decking the halls and preparing to light the menorah.

 Why haven’t those shoppers selected their gifts yet?
-Our survey found that 16% have no idea what they plan to buy, and 56% have a general idea, but need more information.4
+Our survey found that 16% have no idea what they plan to buy, and 56% have a general idea, but need more information.1